GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/syntax.md

 SPACE       := any white space character
 ```

-* An OWNERS file can include another file with the `include filePath`
+* An OWNERS file can include another file with the `include filePath`,
-  or `include project:filePath` line.
+  `include project:filePath`, or `include project:branch:filePath` line.
   When the `project:` is not specified, the OWNERS file's project is used.
   The included file is given with the `filePath`.